Enter your details then hit

 And the result...

-Your anxiety becomes a persistent bully overshadowing your existence for many years.
+Neuroplasticity feeds off this cycle, forging your anxiety into a persistent bully overshadowing your existence for life.

 “I need to try harder to overcome my weaknesses...
 Because weaknesses will hold you back if you don't overcome them.”